-Mudras help to liberate energythat might be stuck when the “nadis” (energy channels), are blocked.
-Mudras help to create inner peace and inner strength.
+Mudras help to liberate energy that might be stuck when the “nadis” (energy channels), are blocked.
+Therefore they can create inner peace and inner strength.
 They can assist you in eliminating fatigue and anxiety, protect your physical and emotional health, transcend stress depression guilt and anger, calm your mind, sharpen your intuition and promote happiness.

 It seems that mudras have not been subjected to intensive scientific study, so there is little documentation.
 However, there are verbal testimonies as to their efficacy.

-Perhaps the best known mudra is “Namaskar” which signifies “the divinity within me salutes the divinity within you”
+Perhaps the best known mudra is "Namaskar" or "Namasté" which signifies “the divinity within me salutes the divinity within you”.

 When you are sitting for meditation, it is usually best to do a mudra that engages both of your hands at the same time.
 Bhairava mudra is a very commonly used and easy-to-do pose.
 To practice it, rest your hands in your lap.
 Place your right hand on top of the left with both palms facing upward.
 Make sure that your arms and shoulders are relaxed.